 How does the designated index differ from a relevant broad market index?
+Not applicable.

 Where can the methodology used for the calculation of the designated index be found?
+Not applicable.

-More product specific information can be found online https://docs.wellington.com/list/public/documents? query=TEMPLATE TYP=SustainabilityRelatedDisclosure%26in (fundId,F001282)%26languageCd=EN&recentMatch=true&download=true
+More product specific information can be found on the website: https://docs.wellington.com/list/public/documents? query=TEMPLATE TYP=SustainabilityRelatedDisclosure%26in fundId,F001282)%26languageCd=EN&recentMatch=true&download=true